Thinking of moving to Munich? Our city guide to the Bavarian capital lays out everything you need to know for living in Munich.

 As with any big city, Munich has plenty of educational options on offer.
 Some expat families will choose the local state school, while others will instead opt for international schools.
 These schools can offer a more internationally-focused curriculum and provide education in English and other foreign languages.

-For more information on choosing the right option for your child, read our Guide to choosing a school in Germany.
+For even more information on choosing the right option for your child, read our guide to choosing a school in Germany.

 Munich’s golf courses